-10.3.5 UART1 Interrupt Enable Register (U1IER - 0xE001 0004, when DLAB = 0)
+10.3.6 UART1 Interrupt Enable Register (U1IER - 0xE001 0004, when DLAB = 0)

-The U1IER is used to enable the four UART1 interrupt sources.
+The U1IER is used to enable UART1 interrupt sources.

-Table 94: UART1 Interrupt Enable Register (U1IER - address 0xE001 0004, when DLAB = 0) bit description
+Table 105: UART1 Interrupt Enable Register (U1IER - address 0xE001 0004, when DLAB = 0) bit description

 Bit Symbol Value Description Reset value

 0 RBR Interrupt Enable U1IER[0] enables the Receive Data Available interrupt for UART1.
 It also controls the Character Receive Time-out interrupt.
 0

 0 Disable the RDA interrupts.

 1 Enable the RDA interrupts.

 1 THRE Interrupt Enable U1IER[1] enables the THRE interrupt for UART1.
 The status of this interrupt can be read from U1LSR[5].
 0

 0 Disable the THRE interrupts.
-0 0 0 0

 1 Enable the THRE interrupts.

-2 RX Line Interrupt Enable Interrupt Interrupt Interrupt Interrupt Interrupt Interrupt U1IER[2] enables the UART1 RX line status interrupts.
+2 RX Line Interrupt Enable U1IER[2] enables the UART1 RX line status interrupts.
 The status of this interrupt can be read from U1LSR[4:1].
 0

 0 Disable the RX line status interrupts.

 1 Enable the RX line status interrupts.

-3 Modem Status Status U1IER[3] enables the modem interrupt.
+3 Modem Status U1IER[3] enables the modem interrupt.
 The status of this interrupt can be read from U1MSR[3:0].
 0

-Interrupt Enable[1] 0 Disable the modem interrupt.
-0
+Interrupt Enable 0 Disable the modem interrupt.

-⊏nable⊡ 1 Enable the modem interrupt.
+1 Enable the modem interrupt.

-7:4 - Reserved, user software should not write ones to reserved bits.
-The value read from a reserved bit is not defined.
-NA